 Located in the state of Jalisco on Mexico’s Pacific Coast, Puerto Vallarta is surrounded by beautiful beaches and green mountains.

-It has become a very popular destination due to its numerous outdoor activities and unique attractions—Vallarta is the number one return-to destination city all over Mexico, as well as among the five safest cities in the country!
+It is a very popular destination due to its numerous outdoor activities and unique attractions—Vallarta is the number one return-to destination city all over Mexico, as well as among the five safest cities in the country!

-With its fantastic beaches, rich culture, delicious cuisine, and friendly locals, it’s no wonder Puerto Vallarta is one of the most sought-after destinations in all of Mexico!
+With its fantastic beaches, rich culture, delicious food, and friendly locals, it’s no wonder Puerto Vallarta is one of the most sought-after destinations in all of Mexico!

 Best Time to Visit Puerto Vallarta